LEARNAcademy/syllabus/ruby/conditionals.md

 => 'Your number is 10!'
 ```

-Conditional statements are often used inside a method to produce a decision in the code logic.
+Conditional statements are often used inside methods to produce a decision in the code logic.
 This allows for different outcomes based on the input.
 Every `def` has a corresponding `end` and every conditional statement needs an `end`.
 Nesting a conditional statement inside a method requires two ends each defining their own executable block of code.

 ```ruby
 my_num = 10